clancyk/100daysofcode/Daily Log.md

 **Today's Progress**: Started with the OOP lecture.
 It is interesting to learn about creatign classes that you add attributes to.
 Hit a snag with a return variable for the one function and therefore needed to learn more about "None" return.
 I still am not sure why my code gave it but asked on Udemy lecture so will see if get answer.

 **Thoughts/To Dos**: Finish OOP lecture and find out about returning of empty variable some more.

+Day 7and8 - Oct 20/21, 2017

+**Today's Progress**: Finished OOP lecture and read another article on the subject.
+Nice to understand, need to implement it more so I do less repitition in coding.

+**Thoughts/To Dos**: